 The grey water produced on site is recycled by ‘Grow’, a system that uses gravel and marginal plants to filter waste water.
 Once filtered the water can safely soak away to the surrounding hedges or can be used to water plants in the farm garden.

 We have an undercover washing up area with mains water supply.
 Guests are supplied with eco washing up liquid, cloths and tea towels.
-When the rocket stove is busy heating shower water you can also use it as a hot plate to boil a kettle for washing up water.

 We also have ‘The Wee Hut’ urinal for the boys.
 It has its own sink unit with cold water tap.